theodrosmhaile/data_jam_2025/README.md

      I will be on hand to help you get-set up : D

 ## Data description
-The dataset we will be working with contains student fact learning data with the MemoryLab software in a Cognitive Psychology course here at the RUG.
+The dataset we will be working with contains student fact learning data with the MemoryLab software in a Cognitive Psychology course here at the RUG for the 2017 and 2018 cohors.
 The data are published [here] (https://doi.org/10.17605/OSF.IO/E28NW), but is also available in this repository for your convenience.
 It might be informative to look at previous research related to this data, which can be found [here](https://doi.org/10.18608/jla.2021.6590) and [here](https://doi.org/10.31234/osf.io/d58n4).
 They can also serve as good resources.
+The data can be found in the `data` folder.

 The data-set has three main components:
 1. Learning Practice in MemoryLab.